-The NAACP Legal Defense and Educational Fund, Inc. (LDF), the American Civil Liberties Union of Michigan (ACLU), the National Consumer Law Center (NCLC), and the Michigan Poverty Law Program filed a federal class action lawsuit against Vision Property Management (Vision).
+The Legal Defense Fund, the American Civil Liberties Union of Michigan (ACLU), the National Consumer Law Center (NCLC), and the Michigan Poverty Law Program filed a federal class action lawsuit against Vision Property Management (Vision).
 The lawsuit was filed on behalf of financially challenged Detroit- and Flint-area residents to whom Vision promised a path to homeownership but are now trapped in contracts structured to fail.
 Vision primarily targeted Black consumers for its home purchase scheme, the lawsuit argues.

 There is a long history of housing and credit discrimination in Detroit and surrounding areas.
 For years, housing companies have targeted Black communities for predatory lending schemes using deceptive terms.
 The long-term consequences have proven devastating, a massive reversal in minority homeownership rates and an erosion in Black wealth accumulation.
 These schemes, combined with the deeply concerning recent rollback of civil rights protections in the housing and financial sectors, have unjustly prevented many people of color from achieving long-term economic security.